 Mr. Deschamps has served as our CEO, President and a Director since June 13, 2014.
 Mr. Deschamps has extensive experience in pharmaceutical and healthcare commercialization.
 The depth of his expertise stems from his 30 years in the health sciences industry, approximately half spent at Bristol Myers Squibb (NYSE: BMY), and approximately half on the service side as CEO of GSW Worldwide, a healthcare commercialization company.
 From 1986 to 1998, Mr. Deschamps served as director of neuroscience marketing at Bristol Myers Squibb in Princeton, N.J., where he participated on several pre-launch global marketing teams in the neuroscience and pain therapeutic areas.
-Mr. Deschamps started at GSW Worldwide in February 1998 as a Vice President and Account Director and became President and CEO of GSW Worldwide in January 2002, serving in that role until September 2011.
-Mr. Deschamps was responsible for the GSW Worldwide operations which includes offices in 15 major markets around the world.
+Mr. Deschamps started at GSW Worldwide in February 1998 as a Vice President and Account Director and became President and CEO of GSW Worldwide operations which includes offices in 15 major markets around the world.
 He primarily consulted on global marketing, commercialization and new business model development for pharmaceutical, device and diagnostics companies.
 In February 2012, Mr. Deschamps joined MediMedia Health, a marketing services company as CEO where he served until October 2013.
 At MediMedia Health, he was responsible for the evaluating the different businesses of the company and developing recommendations for the sale of the company to the private equity company that owned it.
 In October 2013, he became President of NHC.
 Mr. Deschamps has a BSc. from the University of Ottawa in Canada which he obtained in 1985.